unyt-org/uix/docs/manual/03 JSX.md

 );
 ```

-#### Unidirectional binding (`attr:in`)
+#### Unidirectional binding (`value:in`)
 You can opt for *unidirectional* data binding to restrict how changes flow between the input element and the Ref.

-The `value:in` and `checked:in` attributes only bind the value of the input element to the reactive `Ref`.
+The `value:in` (respectively `checked:in` for checkbox inputs) attribute only binds the value of the input element to the reactive `Ref`.
 The flow of data is one-way: when the `Ref` is updated, the value of the input or textarea element is updated, but changes in the input field made by the user do not modify the `Ref`'s value.

 ```tsx
 const inputText = $('Hello');